© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Elworthy Barrows hillfort is a scheduled monument protected by Historic England under reference 1020724.
 View the official record →

-Elworthy Barrows is a hillfort located on the Brendon Hills in Somerset, England.
+Elworthy Barrows is a hillfort situated in Somerset, England, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020724.

 Elworthy Barrows hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020724.